dconixDev/voidrice/README.md

 ![Rice](https://github.com/dconixDev/voidrice/blob/main/config/.otherfiles/Rice.png?raw=true)

-KISS autoricer "*made by me, for me*"
+TL;DR KISS autoricer "*made by me, for me*"

 ## Void Linux

-Void Linux is a really lightweight desktop oriented Linux which is not necessarily that good for beginners if you go the minimalistic route but easier if youre installing a DE flavour.
+Void Linux is a really stable and lightweight desktop oriented Linux great for beginners and "elitists" alike.

-Void Linux has runit as an init system and uses LibreSSL instead of OpenSSL, it has an extremely fast package manager and quite some packages too.
+Void Linux has the option of using musl C standard library instead of glibc, has runit as an init system and uses LibreSSL instead of OpenSSL, it has an extremely fast package manager and quite some packages too.

 ## Installation